Fariha39/ManualTesting-OrangeHRM-website/README.md

 # OrangeHRM Manual Testing Project

 ## Overview
-This repository contains the deliverables and documentation for the manual testing of the Dmoney website.
+This repository contains the deliverables and documentation for the manual testing of the OrangeHRM website.
 The project focuses on ensuring that the website meets quality standards through comprehensive test cases, detailed bug reports, and clearly defined acceptance criteria.

 ## Table of Contents
 - [Project Scope](#project-scope)